Involve-Seattle/Activity-Calendar/README.md

 * Weighing the pros and cons of cards versus tiles
 * CSS positioning and display
 * Effectively coordinating UX and JavaScript devs (and build environments)

+Created by Chareesa Graham, Henok Kidane, Stephanie Lingwood, Jacob Shafer and Sheyna Watkins; a project for Code Fellows